gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     an error message indicating that the binary didn't have a compatible type for `buildType`.
     - Binary `A {platform, buildType}` depends on Library `B {platform, buildType}` but type of `A#buildType` is `BuildType extends Named` and `B#buildType` is `DifferentBuildType extends Named`: fail (no compatible) and display an error message indicating that the binary didn't have a compatible type for `buildType`.

+## Story: Plugin author defines variants for custom Jar binary

+Plugin author extends `JarBinarySpec` to declare custom variant dimensions:

+    @Managed
+    interface CustomBinarySpec extends JarBinarySpec {
+        @Variant
+        String getFlavor()

+        @Variant
+        BuildType getBuildType() // Must extend `Named`
+    }

+Each property marked with `@Variant` defines a variant dimension for this kind of binary.

+- Property type must either be a String or a type that extends `Named`.
+- Annotate `JvmBinarySpec.targetPlatform`, the properties of `NativeBinarySpec` and `PlayApplicationBinarySpec`.
+- Component report shows variants for a binary in alphabetic order using the property name.

+### Implementation

+- Replace special case rendering of binary variant dimensions from the component report with general purpose reporting.
+- `ModelImplTypeSchema` provides the getter for the property, but does not hold a strong reference to it.
+- All annotations on setters are stored in the schema for the purpose of raising errors about them later on.

+### Test cases

+- Variants are displayed for binary in alphabetic order using the property names.
+    - managed type `A` has variant property `parentVariant`
+    - managed subtype `B` has variant property `childVariant1`
+    - managed subtype `B` has variant property `childVariant2`
+    - report displays variants with names in order:
+        - `childVariant1`
+        - `childVariant2`
+        - `parentVariant`
+- Error cases:
+    - Invalid property type raises error during rule execution.
+    - `@Variant` annotation placed on setter raises error during rule execution.

 ## Feature backlog